 After breakfast I walked up the grassy slope towards the Belle Tout lighthouse in a cloud of sand martins and young swallows.
 They were all about me, above and beside, as they slipped through the air on flickering wings, tight turns and instant dips and climbs.
 No man-made flying machine ever came close to their ineffable, inherent oneness with the air.

 Well, apart from the fact that I’ve never seen a swallow loop the loop.

 Or hang vertically for just a moment and then turn and fall and recover and roar upwards again.

 But probably these things should not be compared.
 They belong to different realms of delight.

 I set off from Birling Gap shortly after a young woman with a knapsack.
 We each walked at our own pace and after a while I passed her.
 However, when I then paused to rest and to enjoy the scenery, she kept going, steadily.
 I passed her again, and rested again.
 She kept going.
 The tortoise and the hare.
 I slowly watched her draw away ahead until I lost her in the distance and among the crowds on the slopes of Beachy Head.

 But before I got there, I came to the long de-commissioned Belle Tout lighthouse on the next headland.
 Belle Tout would appear to be French for ‘Everything beautiful‘.
 However, it may be that it came from the Anglo-saxon ‘Bel’ or ‘Bael’ – the name of a pagan god – and ‘toot’ meaning lookout.
-There are the remains of an extensive iron age or even earlier hill fort nearby, and in any case, everywhere has to have a name, both bottoms and brows, whether you build a lighthouse on it or not.
+There are the remains of an extensive iron age or even earlier hill fort nearby, and in any case, everywhere has to have a name, both brows and bottoms, whether you build a lighthouse on there or not.